-Tiger Jeet Singh Bio
+Tiger Jeet Singh, Chairman

 Birthplace: Sujapur, Ludhiana, Punjab, India.